D-Block Boys

-The D-Block Boys, also known as "DBG," or "Dipset", is an African-American drug ring operating in Algiers, New Orleans,Louisiana.
-The gang have been involved in all criminal activity including drug-trafficking and murder.
+The D-Block Boys, also known as DBG, was an American criminal street gang that operated in Algiers, New Orleans, Louisiana.
+The gang has been involved in criminal activity including drug trafficking and multiple murders.
 According to NOPD, The "D-Block Gang" has a history of violations, along with involvement in violent crimes.

-This gang is not to be confused with the Dumaine Street Gang operating out of the 6th Ward of New Orleans, which is also called D'Block.
+This gang is not to be confused with the Dumaine street drug ring operating out of the 6th Ward of New Orleans, which is also called D'Block.